Skip to main content

 Using AI Prompts in LLM Tasks in Orkes Conductor

 The AI Prompts and models integrated earlier are now ready to be used in your workflows in Orkes Conductor.
-To do that, you need to add a system task LLM Text Complete while creating workflows in Orkes Conductor.
+To do that, you need to add a system task like LLM Text Complete while creating workflows in Orkes Conductor.

 Creating Workflow with LLM Text Complete Task